-The mounted animals look down at you like judges ready for sentencing.
+These mounted animals look down at me like judges ready for my sentencing.

-Over the aisles of rods and reels, shotguns and rifles, fishing tackle, ammunition, hang stuffed animals, frozen in their final moment of life.
+Hung over the aisles of rods and reels, shotguns and rifles, fishing tackle, ammunition, these guys are frozen in their final moment of life.

 Hunters have always stayed close to their prey.